 We have not yet completed testing of any of our product candidates in humans for the treatment of the indications for which we intend to seek approval, and we currently do not know the extent of adverse events, if any, that will be observed in patients who receive any of our product candidates.
 NS2, for example, has been observed to be toxic at high concentrations in in vitro human dermal tissue.
+In addition, there was transient and generally mild stinging noted in the NS2 treatment arm of our Phase IIa clinical trial in allergic conjunctivitis, with two patients out of the 50 patients in the treatment arm dropping out of the trial during treatment.
+There was an increased frequency of ocular stinging and burning in the NS2 treated arms of our Phase II clinical trial in noninfectious anterior uveitis, with one subject in the NS2 treatment arm and one subject in combination NS2 and Pred Forte[®] arm dropping out of the trial during treatment for an adverse event of stinging.
+However, there were no serious adverse events in such trial.
 If any of our product candidates cause unacceptable adverse events in clinical trials, we may not be able to obtain regulatory approval or commercialize such product candidate.
+In preparation for clinical testing of systemically administered NS2, we believe that we have identified a preliminary No Adverse Effect Level in pre-clinical toxicology studies where NS2 is administrated intravenously.